carlosarismendi/Adaboost_py/README.md

 # Adaboost for digit recognizing
 This is a basic implementation of the well-known Adaboost algorithm in Python.
-For this solution, 1000 images with 28x28 pixels have been used (MNIST data subset).
+For this solution, [MNIST](http://yann.lecun.com/exdb/mnist/) subset of 1000 images with 28x28 pixels have been used.
 Each weak classifier only checks 1 pixel/image and determines if the light intensity of that pixel is "less or equal" or greater than a given edge and then classifies the input image as 1 o -1, being 1 the digit that the classifier must recognize as "ok" and -1 the others.
 This way,